 sudo swupd bundle-add acpica-unix2 # install acpi tools git clone https://github.com/intel/dptfxtract.git cd dptfxtract sudo acpidump > acpi.out acpixtract -a acpi.out sudo ./dptfxtract *.dat

-thermald configuration files will be generated and saved to /etc/thermal/ folder.
 Restart thermald service to take effect.

 sudo systemctl restart thermald.service

-check whether the configuration is in used.
+Check whether the configuration is in use.

 sudo systemctl status thermald.service

 The following output means the configuration has already been applied: